About legal age in Australia

 There’s no minimum age for when a child can leave home.

-The law says that parents are responsible for looking after children’s needs until children turn 18.
+The law says that parents are responsible for looking after children’s needs until children are aged 18 years.
 This means that it might be OK for children to leave home before 18 if you make sure all their needs are met and they:

 - have your permission